srgblnch/python-scpilib/README.md

 SCPI library is based on these standards, but *doesn't complain them yet*.
  - [SCPI-99](http://www.ivifoundation.org/docs/scpi-99.pdf)
  - [IEEE 488.2-2004](http://dx.doi.org/10.1109/IEEESTD.2004.95390)

+## Features requested (ToDo List)

+- [x] channels keywords in a command (even more than one channel separation).
+- [x] array-like answers (hint '#NMMMMMMMMMxxxxx...\n')
+- [x] data formats for the arrays ('ASCII' but also binary floats with 1, 2, 4 or 8 Byte codification).
+- [ ] List the minimum special commands to be setup for an instrument.
+- [ ] Enumerate types to the command setters.
+- [ ] More listen channels than network
+- [ ] "autodoc" using the scpi tree
+- [x] Read commands with parameters after the '?' separator
+- [x] Write commands without parameters (no need a ' ' separator).
+- [ ] Lock write access: for one of the clients or internally by the server

+## Other ideas to study

+* [ ] Event subscription.
+Unknown if scpi has something about this in the specs.
+* [ ] Use SSL.
+* [ ] Authentication and ACLs.

 ## Installation

 It has been thought to use setuptools (and someday cython will be introduced